Predestination in Catholicism

 Predestination in Catholicism is the Catholic Church's teachings on predestination and Catholic saints' views on it.
 The church believes that predestination is not based on anything external to God - for example, the grace of baptism is not merited but given freely to those who receive baptism - since predestination was formulated before the foundation of the world.
 Predestination to eternal life, deification, divine filiation, and heaven encompasses all of mankind, for God has assumed man to his divinity by becoming man.
 Since man is a microcosm of creation, all of creation shares in man's predestination: it belongs to everyone, it is destined for renewal on Judgment Day, and it is being guided to its destiny by Divine Providence.

 Official teaching

 Nature of predestination

 "Predestination" is God's plan to give each person eternal life through divine filiation in Jesus through the Holy Spirit; in other words.
 The whole Trinity formulated this plan from eternity.
 Predestination unfolds through the creation of the world, sacred history, the life of Jesus Christ, his sacrifice on the Cross, the work of the Holy Spirit, and through the Catholic Church and its Sacraments.
 Because God is love, he predestines out of love and predestination is a grace.
-The two most prominent explanations of the Catholic concept of predestination are termed Molinism and Augustinianism; both fall within the scope of Catholic orthodoxy.
+The two most prominent explanations of the Catholic concept of predestination are termed Molinism and Thomism; both fall within the scope of Catholic orthodoxy.